gorevyoneticisi/taskmanager-j2534/software/TaskmanagerBridge/README.md

 # Taskmanager J2534 Bridge

-A SAE J2534-1 v04.04 compliant PassThru DLL written in C# (.NET Framework 4.7.2, x86) that bridges a custom STM32F407-based CAN adapter to Windows OBD2 diagnostic software.
+A CAN/ISO15765-focused SAE J2534-1 v04.04 PassThru DLL written in C# (.NET Framework 4.7.2, x86) that bridges a custom STM32F407-based CAN adapter to Windows OBD2 diagnostic software.

+Current support focuses on CAN and ISO15765.
+Additional J2534 protocols are planned for future hardware/firmware updates.

 Tested against: **Toyota Techstream**, **VW ODIS 25**, **Ford IDS**, and CAN/ISO15765-based J2534-1 v04.04 diagnostic applications.

 Not supported: **VCDS (VAG-COM)**, because Ross-Tech requires its own proprietary HEX/HEX-NET/HEX-V2 hardware and does not provide normal third-party J2534 operation.
 ---

 ## Hardware Stack